klok0693/demo/documentation/testing_strategy.md

 ## 🧪 Testing Strategy

-Testing in this project is treated as a first-class architectural concern, not merely a supporting activity.
-The goal is **not exhaustive coverage**, but validation of key **design decisions, interaction patterns, and integration points**.
+The goal is **not** exhaustive coverage, but validation of key *design decisions, interaction patterns, and integration points*.

 ---